 If you watch the video up above, you’ll see how easy it is to snap them off.

-In the kitchen, wash the Brussel sprouts off, cutting off the ends and any sketchy-looking bits.
-Then either eat them that evening or put them in a bag to freeze.
-As for eating them, I like to keep it simple and roast them in the oil with a little salt, pepper, parmesan cheese, and garlic powder.
+In the kitchen, wash the Brussels sprouts off, cutting off the ends and any sketchy-looking bits.
+Then, either eat them that evening or put them in a bag to freeze.
+As for eating them, I like to keep it simple and roast them in oil with a little salt, pepper, parmesan cheese, and garlic powder.

-And that’s how you grow Brussel sprouts from seed!
+And that’s how you grow Brussels sprouts from seed!
 All it really takes is knowing the right timing and protecting your sprouts from bugs from day one.

 If you liked this blog post, find me on Facebook, TikTok, and Instagram for more cold-climate vegetable gardening tips, delicious recipes, and cut flower goodness!
 I also make weekly videos over on my YouTube channel.
 I hope to see you there!